TheDiscoScript/nestjs/README.md

 ## Getting Started

+Use `npm install` to install husky and commitlint.
+This will ensure that your commits follow the conventional commit format.

-I will be prolly using docker for most of my projects, so you can just run `docker-compose up` or script in package.json to get started.
+I will be prolly using docker for most of my projects, so you can just run `docker-compose up` or `npm i` and script in package.json to get started.